-· · Flood Zone Data CFRAM (verified by a site visit) Historic Flooding This area was reported to have flooded during the 2008 event.
+Flood Zone Data CFRAM (verified by a site visit) Historic Flooding This area was reported to have flooded during the 2008 event.
 Comment The River Arra flows in an easterly direction through the area.

 CFRAM flood zones show existing residential and mixed use lands partially within flood zone A and B. Developments in this area are existing.
 Climate Change Low sensitivity to climate change.
 Conclusion The Justification Test has been applied and passed for existing residential and mixed use lands.
-The Justification Test for existing residential (see Appendix A.4.1) is passed on the basis that development is; • Limited to extensions, renovations and change of use.
+The Justification Test for existing residential (see Appendix A.4.1) is passed on the basis that development is; Limited to extensions, renovations and change of use.
 Bedrooms should be located in the upstairs of two-story buildings when extending existing property.
 Demolition/reconstruction consisting of infill residential development on the ground floor can only take place in Flood Zone C. An appropriately detailed FRA will be required which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the points detailed in Part 3 of the JT under Appendix A.4.1.
-The Justification Test for existing Mixed Use zoning is passed on the basis that that the points detailed in Part 3 of the JT under Appendix A.4.2 are adhered to, key points include: • The sequential approach must be applied, and less vulnerable elements of the site should be located in Flood Zone B or preferably C; Highly vulnerable development is only appropriate within Flood Zone C; FRA should address climate change and FFL requirements in relation to Table 7-1 and Table 7-2; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Any development shall also be required to be built in accordance with LDP SuDS Policies and Objectives.
+The Justification Test for existing Mixed Use zoning is passed on the basis that that the points detailed in Part 3 of the JT under Appendix A.4.2 are adhered to, key points include: The sequential approach must be applied, and less vulnerable elements of the site should be located in Flood Zone B or preferably C; Highly vulnerable development is only appropriate within Flood Zone C; FRA should address climate change and FFL requirements in relation to Table 7.4 and Table 7-1 andTable 7-2; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Any development shall also be required to be built in accordance with LCCC SuDS Policy For the New Residential lands, since these are undeveloped it is a suitable opportunity to apply nature based surface water management in line with IESO 3 (c) and the DHLGH Best Practise Interim Guidance Document.
 Elsewhere in the area, risk can be managed in line with approved Policy and the guidance provided within Section 7 of this SFRA.